-- Alloy development for W-, Mo-, Ta-, Nb-based alloys, refractory metal medium and high entropy alloys, and multi-principal element silicides - Understanding of processing-microstructure-property relationships - Effect of alloying on intrinsic deformation and fracture mechanisms - Development of powder processing techniques - Additive manufacturing of components made from refractory materials - Environmental effects and development of protective coatings for refractory alloys or development of refractory alloys with inherent environmental resistance - High-temperature mechanical properties and development of high-temperature test techniques for refractory materials
+- Development of next generation W-, Mo-, Ta-, or Nb-based alloys - Fundamental understanding of the effect of interstitial elements on the properties of refractory metal alloys - Development of refractory metal medium and high entropy alloys, with high strength, ductility, and moderate environmental resistance. - Development of multi-principal element silicides for structural applications - Understanding of processing-microstructure-property relationships in refractory alloys and silicides and the effect of alloying on intrinsic deformation and fracture mechanisms. - Development of powder processing techniques for refractory metal alloys and silicides with an eye towards AM applications

+- Development of protective coatings for refractory alloys or development of refractory alloys with inherent environmental resistance - High-temperature mechanical properties and development of high-temperature test techniques for refractory materials